 Students must have completed 200 credits (including MPH404 Global Public Health Challenges) in their current course of study

 No special requirements

-Using knowledge and skills acquired throughout the Master of Public Health program students will translate what they have learned into public health practice.
-This capstone subject prepares students for working in the field of public health and will provide students with the opportunity to develop skills as an effective team member and leader.
+Using knowledge and skills acquired in their postgraduate studies, students will translate what they have learned into practice via this capstone experience.
 Students will engage in both individual and group-based work in partnership with industry.
-The project will be practice-focused, practice-based and practice-relevant, and build leadership, teamwork, research and critical thinking across multiple public health practice areas.
-This subject will be wide-ranging and the projects may include: a public health program plan or evaluation, policy analysis, extended rapid review, health impact assessment or data analysis, amongst others.
-It will be supported by a combination of workshops, literature search strategy training, possible group meetings (face-to-face or online) and an expert academic as a topic leader.
+Using leadership, teamwork, research and critical thinking, students will consider sustainable approaches to address complex population health issues.
+Projects may include: a program plan or evaluation, policy analysis, extended rapid review, health impact assessment or data analysis, amongst others.
+The project will be practice-focused and supported by a range of online or face to face content, regular group meetings and an academic topic leader.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.

 Current study term: 18 Jul 21 to 24 Oct 21